As we leave behind the Burr Lane Brentnalls , Adeline takes us on to meet some other residents of Burr Lane.

 ‘Chillas’ Brown, lace-maker and mace-bearer. (courtesy of Ilkeston Reference Library)

 Hannah Rawdin was the youngest child, born in 1837.
-She had an illegitimate son, John Barker Brown born in 1855 before, in August 1857, she married lacemaker Emanuel ‘Man’ Barker of Awsworth Road, son of brewer and innkeeper at the Bridge Inn, John and Sarah (nee Smallwood).
+She had an illegitimate son, John Barker Brown born on September 23rd, 1855 after which, on August 17th, 1857, she married lacemaker Emanuel ‘Man’ Barker of Awsworth Road, son of brewer and innkeeper at the Bridge Inn, John and Sarah (nee Smallwood).

-After the death of his father in 1888, ‘Man’ became proprietor of the Inn and died there in 1906.
+After the death of his father in 1888, ‘Man’ became proprietor of the freehold Inn, though it was auctioned off* in June 1889, and bought by the Derby brewery of Smedley Bros.
+Emanuel however remained there, and died there on March 7th 1906, aged 70.

 Hannah’s illegitimate son adopted the surname Barker and was married under that name on Christmas Day of 1879, giving his father as ‘Emmanuel Barker’.
 His bride was Lucy Canal Frost, eldest child of National schoolmaster William of the Market Place, and Lucy (nee Canal).